1103-Khan-Aleena/CS330-DecoratorDP/README.md

-# CS 330 Design Patterns - Decorator Design Patters
+# CS 330 Design Patterns - Decorator Design Pattern

 This program is a submission for the CS 330 Design Patterns course.
 It demonstrates the Decorator Design Pattern by allowing users to add various decorations to a tree and calculate the total cost dynamically.